codeveloperhs/codeveloperhs/README.md

 ### Hi! 👋 Welcome to my code library!👩🏻‍💻

 I'm 22.
 I'm still a student of Math&Comp.
 Science Department at university.
-I interested in AI-ML-DL and statistic information.
+I interested in AI-ML-DL and statistics.
 I have been writing blog posts about different topics since 2016.
 I'm focusing on Python,R,Matlab programming languages.
 I know the importance of data and adopt it.

 - 🔭 I’m currently working on programming and data science